Star Comes to Earth: Production and broadcasting

-"Star Comes to Earth" was written, directed, and story-boarded by Mike Mullen, with story by Daron Nefcy, Dave Wasson, and Jordana Arkin.
+"Star Comes to Earth" was written, directed, and story-boarded by Mike Mullen, with story by Daron Nefcy (the creator), Dave Wasson, and Jordana Arkin.
 The episode premiered on Disney Channel on January 18, 2015, serving as a special preview of the series.
 It aired along with "Party with a Pony".
 Disney sitcom actors Olivia Holt and Kelli Berglund participated in promoting the series the weeks before its Disney XD premiere, with Holt dressing up as Star.
 The Disney XD premiere was on March 30, 2015.

 Reception

 The episode's premiere on Disney Channel was seen by 2.33 million viewers.
 The positive reaction on social media prompted Disney XD to order a second season of the series in February 2015, six weeks ahead of its launch of the series on Disney XD.
 The episode's premiere on Disney XD was seen by 1.139 million viewers.
 Within the first three days, it had amassed 1.2 million viewers and became Disney XD's most-watched animated series debut in the network's 15-year history.
 It was also the second most watched premiere show on that network behind the live-action Lab Rats series.

 Kevin Johnson of The A.V.
 Club gave "Star Comes to Earth" a B+ rating, praising its "snappy action and energetic performances", its subversion of "princess tropes", and Star's energetic and optimistic character, although criticizing how its plot is "built on relatively flimsy excuses to its set up".
 He compared it to Steven Universe and Wander Over Yonder, the latter of which show creator Daron Nefcy previously worked on.
 The show, as presented in "Star Comes to Earth", has also been compared to Invader Zim, Ren and Stimpy, and Sailor Moon.
 The episode's humor has been criticized as well, being described as "trying too hard to be funny and weird", but also praised for reaching a wide demographic.

+Despite the fact that Star Butterfly has many outfits throughout the series, her blue puffy princess dress, at the beginning of the series, became even more iconic, and well-received among her several fans.
+Due to its several cosplays and several fanarts, her blue puffy princess dress is officially considered Princess Star Butterfly's most iconic outfit, reflecting the true nature of the traditional fairytale princess, and the official Disney Princess.